Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: METHODOLOGY

 \subsection{Risk Recognition}

 Risk is defined as the potential spatial overlap between the ego agent and surroundings, which depends on two key factors: (i) the spatial layout of surroundings, provided by the perception module; and (ii) the likelihood of spatial conflict under interaction.
 To construct a fine-grained BEV risk map, we propose a two-stage risk quantification framework: \textit{(i) Occupancy Prediction}: For each BEV grid cell, occupancy features integrate the spatiotemporal feature and are extracted to encode the likelihood of being occupied by any traffic participant over time. \textit{(ii) Risk Map Generation}: To assess potential spatial conflicts between ego vehicle and surroundings, we model the interaction between the ego-occupied grid features and all other grid features.
 Specifically, attention mechanisms are employed to compute interaction scores, where higher attention weights indicate a greater likelihood of future collisions.
 As a result, the attention map serves as a quantitative risk map.
 Since the occupancy features integrate temporal features, the risk map is inherently predictive of future risks.
+The primary distinction between the occupancy map and the risk map is that the former is for perception, while the latter is for planning.